nadavsky/node-watchdog/README.md

 --watchdog_logConsoleMode "TRUE - writes to the console, FALSE(default) - writes to output file"

---watchdog.requireUrl base url of watchodg components
+--watchdog_requireUrl base url of watchodg components